Dallán Forgaill: Churches

 Although he was not a priest, Dallán founded several churches throughout Ireland, such as Kildallan in County Cavan, Disert, Tullyhunco in County Cavan, Kildallan, Westmeath, Burnchurch in County Kilkenny, Killallon in County Meath, Clonallan in County Down and Tullygallan in County Donegal.
-He probably did this out of his friendship for the clergy and perhaps to ensure Masses for his soul.
-Because of this he was known as Forgaill Cille in medieval texts, meaning 'Forgaill of the Churches'.
+He probably did this out of his friendship with the clergy and perhaps to ensure Masses for his soul.
+Because of this, he was known as Forgaill Cille in medieval texts, meaning 'Forgaill of the Churches'.